How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 Using Your Harvest

-Fresh-harvested aeroponic greens are perfect for:
+Fresh-harvested aeroponic greens are excellent for:

 - Stir-fries (pak choi and tatsoi excel here)